chikobara/GPU-Switcher-Supergfxctl/README.md

 ## Installation

+- Install all the dependencies then you can choose manual method or install directly from gnome extension store

 ### Gnome Extensions Store

-- Install all the dependencies
 - Download the extension from the Store

  [<img alt="EGO page" height="70" src="https://raw.githubusercontent.com/andyholmes/gnome-shell-extensions-badge/master/get-it-on-ego.svg?sanitize=true">](https://extensions.gnome.org/extension/7018/gpu-supergfxctl-switch/)